Become a Bricklayer

 Overview

-The ProQual Level 2 NVQ Diploma for Brickwork Technicians is a nationally recognised qualification specifically designed for individuals working in the construction sector who perform brickwork activities.
+The ProQual Level 2 NVQ Diploma for Brickwork Technicians is a nationally recognised, competence-based qualification designed for individuals currently working in the construction sector who perform brickwork activities.
+This is a fully online course with no classroom attendance or in-person sessions required.

 Bricklayer Course – Enrolment Now Open